glgberat/password-generator/README.md

 ## Purpose
 This application generates a random password based on choosen criterias;

-Special, Numeric, Uppercase, Lowercase.
+Special Characters, Numeric, Uppercase, Lowercase.

 To execute, click the "Generate Password" button and enter the criterias of your password;
-Enter an input of how many characters do you want in your password?
-(Must be between 8-128 characters).
+Enter how many characters do you want in your password (Must be between 8-128 characters).

 ## Built With